pgmoka/quotes/README.md

+"Radical surgery failed in both cases.
+For patients that survived, a local surgery would have been enough.
+For cases that metastasize, it did nothing" ―  The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee

+“Cancer is an expansionist disease; it invades through tissues, sets up colonies in hostile landscapes, seeking “sanctuary” in one organ and then immigrating to another.
+It lives desperately, inventively, fiercely, territorially, cannily, and defensively—at times, as if teaching us how to survive.
+To confront cancer is to encounter a parallel species, one perhaps more adapted to survival than even we are.” ―  The Emperor of All Maladies: A Biography of Cancer by Siddhartha Mukherjee

+"Our sacred sweat is far more beautiful than this bitter blood" - Tempo Perdido (lost time) By Legiao Urbana

 “All major changes are like death.
 You can't see to the other side until you are there.” - Ian Malcom in Jurassic Park by Michael Crichton

 "It is hard to appreciate that when someone is stomping you face they might be showing you their achilles heel" - Unrully by David Mitchel